martina-lavanya/fastder/notes/notes_gtex_brain_rr.md

 	where either i1 + i2 was the known intron and spliced out before exon 2 (known site) or i1 was the known intron and i2 belonged to exon 2 in the reference annotation

 Note: ERCCs (the External RNA Controls Consortium spike-ins) are often added to RNA-seq experiments as artificial control RNAs

+# MM file

+%%MatrixMarket matrix coordinate integer general
+%------------------------------------
+9484210	2931	699368828
+	1	2887	1
+	1	2068	2
+	2	2085	1
+	3	1251	1
+	3	2064	2
+	4	2085	1
+	5	2356	1
+	6	2065	1

+--> 9484210	rows (nr of splice junctions) --> but one splice junction can be on multiple rows if it is mapped by reads of multiple samples
+--> 2931 columns (nr of samples)
+--> 699368828 (nonzero entries), nr of rows!!
+--> third row: how many reads mapped across the junction in sample x

+# linking MM and RR
+for splice junction id 1, in sample 2887, there was 1 read that mapped to it, and in sample 2068, there were 2 reads that mapped to it

+how to map RR files (exon-exon junction coords) to MM files (occurrence of each junction in the 2931 samples)
+	--> the RR file has exactly 9484210 junctions, which is also the number of junctions (but not rows) in the market matrix (MM) file!